National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 You'll be collaborating closely with engineers and scientists, helping to bridge the gap between their experiments and actionable data.
 That might mean streaming data off DNA sequencers, integrating with LIMS systems, or improving how they trace results back to original experiments.

-This is a great opportunity for someone looking to step up into a lead role with real autonomy, and to shape how data is handled across the company.
+This is a great opportunity for someone looking to step up into a role with real autonomy, and to shape how data is handled across the company.

 What experience you’ll need to apply: